 Advantages of Using the Ratio

-Calculating ratio of a company’s cash has two main advantages.
-The ratio can be use in order to determine the level of liquidity security and overcome various liquidity problems of a company.
+Calculating the ratio of a company’s cash has two main advantages.
+The ratio can be used in order to determine the level of liquidity security and overcome various liquidity problems of a company.
 Knowing the value of the current ratio helps management take strategic steps.
 This step will be helpful as a solution to save your company’s financial status in the event of a problem.
 Therefore, the management of a company must maintain the value of its ratio periodically within a certain period so that the company is in good financial condition and can carry out all operational activities smoothly.

 Calculation of the ratio